Sephirothbahamut/Accio-Niffler/Milestone 1.md

 ### Hogsmeade

 Picturesque little village near Hogwarts, inhabited only by wizards.
-Students can go on holidays or weekends.
-Students are attracted to this village because there are numerous entertainment, pubs and shops, such as The Three Broomsticks or the Zonko's  joke shop.
-It is also the location of the station where the Hogwarts Express ends.
+Students can usually frequent it during holidays or weekends; they are easily attracted to this village because there are numerous entertainment places, such as pubs, shops.
+The most famous are The Three Broomsticks or the Zonko's jokes and tricks shop.
+It is also the terminal station of the Hogwarts Express.

 <img src="Pictures/Locations/Hogsmeade_location.jpg" alt="Hogsmeade" style="zoom: 67%;" />

 ### Diagon Alley

-Is a magical street accessible from muggle London, behind Leakey Cauldron.
-To enter Diagon Alley, you need to give a tap for right bricks of the wall behind Leakey Cauldron, which will move and reveal the entrance to the street.
+It's a magical side-street accessible from the muggle city London.
+To enter Diagon Alley, you need to give a tap on the right bricks of the wall behind Leakey Cauldron, which will move and reveal the entrance to the street.
 It can also be accessed via Flying Dust or dematerialization.
-The magic street has various important shop, such as Olivander's shop.
+The magic street has various important magical shops, such as Ollivander's Wand store.

 <img src="Pictures/Locations/DiagonAlley_location.jpg" alt="DiagonAlley" style="zoom: 67%;" />